istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 ---
 title: Install with Helm
-description: Install Istio with the included Helm chart.
+description: Instructions to install Istio using a Helm chart.
 weight: 20
 keywords: [kubernetes,helm]
 aliases: